 The Bank of Western India opened in Bombay, India in 1842.
 Its purpose was primarily foreign exchange—a function that the EIC, possessing a royal charter (a document from a monarch granting their discretionary powers to a business entity), could not lawfully partake in.
-In 1845, the bank took the name of the Oriental Bank and set up branches across China, South Africa, Mauritius, Ceylon (now Sri Lanka) and Hong Kong.
-That same year, the bank became the first note-issuing bank in Hong Kong.
+In 1845, the bank took the name of the Oriental Bank and set up branches across China, South Africa, Mauritius, Ceylon (now Sri Lanka) and Hong Kong, China.
+That same year, the bank became the first note-issuing bank in Hong Kong, China.

 The Oriental Bank changed its strategy by 1850 and began lobbying the British government for a royal charter.
 Although this would put it at direct odds with the EIC’s footholds in the East, the Oriental Bank looked to benefit from the investor confidence that a chartered bank inspired and the ability to take legal action as a corporation.